kammitama5/kammitama5.github.io/_posts/2018-7-19-Thursday-July-19th.md

   I'm going to also start the new task this weekend.
 I also randomly moved up a floor near the end of work.
 Moving up in the world lol.

+- I saw some of the other contributions people did on CodeWorld and wow; they really took a chance on me LOL.
+  There are Master's students and stuff who were working on CodeWorld.
+I'm just learning, but I have a lot of enthusiasm for it, and think it's a really great project.
+So I'm happy to have the opportunity this summer to work on it, as well as have two great mentors :)

 ## Anyways
 - I think that's about it for now.